 Sue: I used to have a muff like Nyssa’s.

-Me: OK, let’s not go down that road again.
+Me: Okay, let’s not go down that road again.

 Sue: It’s true.
 I also had a red velvet jacket and red velvet chords.
-Actually, there was a time when I probably looked like a blonde Nyssa.
+Actually, there was a time when I probably looked like a blonde version of Nyssa.
 But without the tiara.

 Me: Oh, that makes it alright, then.

-Sue: So his new costume is just waiting there for him?
-He doesn’t get to choose one?
+Sue: So his new costume is just sitting there waiting for him?
+He doesn’t even get to choose?
 That doesn’t seem fair.

 Sue: I wouldn’t complain if I were you.
 It’s a massive improvement on Tom.
-I’d be chuffed to bits if I were you.
+You should be chuffed.

 The Doctor picks up a recorder.